godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

   uniform sampler2D normalmap;

 Set this second uniform texture to another NoiseTexture with another OpenSimplexNoise.
-But this time, check off "As Normalmap".
+But this time, check **As Normalmap**.

 .. image:: img/normal-set.png